Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

-# Lando's Loom Lecture
+# Lando's Lengthy Loom Lecture

 So you want to use Prolix's wonderful Lucid Loom preset?
 There are a lot of toggles and options and a lot of models to use them with, and it might look daunting, but it's actually pretty easy with some guidance!

+Table of Contents:

+About LLMs and Picking a model
+About Sillytavern and setting it up
+Downloading and Importing Lucid Loom
+Lucid Loom's Structure and Categories
+Configuring Reasoning to Work for Loom in Sillytavern Best practices and recommended settings for each model

 ## What do I need to use Lucid Loom?
 First, pick a Model